Wassenaar Arrangement: Admission requirements

 The Arrangement is open on a global and non-discriminatory basis to prospective adherents that comply with the agreed criteria.
 Admission of new members requires the consensus of all members.

 India joined as the 42nd participating state on 7 December 2017.
-"Wassenaar Arrangement participating states reviewed the progress of a number of current membership applications and agreed at the plenary meeting to admit India which will become the Arrangement's 42nd participating state as soon as the necessary procedural arrangements for joining the WA are completed," the grouping said in a statement.
-India's application was supported by Russia, USA, France and Germany.
+"Wassenaar Arrangement participating states reviewed the progress of a number of current membership applications and agreed at the plenary meeting to admit India which will become the Arrangement's 42nd participating state as soon as the necessary procedural arrangements for joining the WA are completed", the grouping said in a statement.
+India's application was supported by Russia, the United States, France and Germany.

 2013 amendments

-In December 2013, the list of export restricted technologies was amended to include internet-based surveillance systems.
+In December 2013, the list of export restricted technologies was amended to include Internet-based surveillance systems.
 New technologies placed under the export control regime include "intrusion software"—software designed to defeat a computer or network's protective measures so as to extract data or information—as well as IP network surveillance systems.

 The purpose of the amendments was to prevent Western technology companies from selling surveillance technology to governments known to abuse human rights.
 However, some technology companies have expressed concerns that the scope of the controls may be too broad, limiting security researchers' ability to identify and correct security vulnerabilities.
-Google and Facebook criticized the agreement for the restrictions it will place on activities like penetration testing, sharing information about threats, and bug bounty programs.
+Google and Facebook criticised the agreement for the restrictions it will place on activities like penetration testing, sharing information about threats, and bug bounty programs.
 They argue that the restrictions will weaken the security of participating nations and do little to curb threats from non-participant nations.

+"Wassenaar minus one"

+During 2022 and 2023, a variety of proposals for modification to the listed items were proposed within Wassenaar, but were not accepted.
+Several states made unilateral legislation, rather than obtaining harmonisation through the Arrangement, including: